Dr Alex Dennis

 Most of Alex's work is collaborative, most recently with Allison Cavanagh (University of Leeds), Wes Sharrock and Pete Martin (both University of Manchester).
 Between 1998 and 2006, Alex was part of the collaborative writing machine the Free Association.

-Alex is interested in social theory, interactionist studies, non-criminal deviance and social movements.
+Alex is interested in social theory, interactionist studies, organisational sociology and everyday rationality.
 This divides into three areas:

 I utilise an adapted pragmatist approach to teaching (Dewey's), and take as a starting point his idea that learning is both social and interactive.
 People learn most effectively when they can imagine the relevance of a course's content to their own experiences, and can critically engage with texts on the basis of that.
 Teaching is about trying—occasionally successfully—to impart a body of knowledge while also making students the centre of the process.